-The reason I feel a particular relationship to the AG-51 is that my late father in law was assigned to the squadron.
-He was flying the RF-4 in the first echelon during the late seventies; the time when I first met my wife.
+The reason I feel a special connection to the AG-51 is that my late father-in-law was assigned to the squadron.
+He flew the RF-4 in the first echelon in the late seventies; the time I met my wife.

-I will not duplicate the content of the AG-51 homepage, which I encourage you to visit.
+I will not duplicate the content of the AG-51 home page, which I encourage you to visit.
 They have published very nice pictures of their recon aircraft.
-The web is in German language, and in case you don't speak that language, you can find an overview of the squadron history in English below.
+The site is in German, but if you don't speak that language, you can find an overview of the squadron's history in English below.

 1959 – Nomination order for the Recon Squadron 51

 1959 – Put under command of the German Air Force Group South

 1959 – Commission of Recon Squadron 51 on the base Erding (ETSE)

 1960 – Start of redeployment to the base Ingolstadt-Manching (ETSI)

 1960 – ETSI became the first German air base directly under command of the NATO